We Should Not Give Up

 But perhaps the most important part of the story is the final question, “But how much of that kind of persistent faith will the Son of Man find on the earth when he returns?”
 (The Message).
 Even more important than the persistent prayers is the faith that perseveres despite the delays and apparent denials.
 You see, even our persistent prayers can be made without faith–we just go through the motions with little expectation of the answer.
 God is looking for our faith–and is especially pleased with a faith that perseveres despite what it sees–a faith that refuses to die even as it presses in expectantly despite months or years with no apparent answer.

 Loving Father, thank you for hearing my prayers.
 Help me to understand that the delays are opportunities for my faith to be stretched and to grow.
 I wait in hope.
 I wait expectantly.
-I refuse to give up.
 I look forward to the answer when the time is right.
-In Jesus name, Amen.
+Amen.